Travel on Point(s)

 The Amenities

-We did not have time to partake in many of the activities offered at the resort.
-We did spend time at the adults-only pool and explored the two other pools on property.
+We spent time at the adults-only pool and explored the two other pools on property.
 The adults-only pool was crowded and has no shade whatsoever.
 Luckily, each chair comes with a foldable shade umbrella, so you can shield yourself a little bit.
 While the temperature was fairly mild for August (highs in the low 80s and lows in the upper 50s), the sun is brutal at over 5,200 feet in elevation.

 During our stay, we watched folks play horseshoes and golf, run and walk on the trails and paths, and adults and children use the resort's bicycles on the various paths.
 The resort seemed busy, but there were plenty of bicycles for everyone and the paths did not seem crowded at all.